-Let parents know right from the start how you feel about their kids, their spiritual formation, and your commitment to safety.
+Let parents know right from the start how you feel about their kids, their kids' spiritual formation, and your commitment to safety.
 When parents see that you have taken the first step and answered their questions before they even asked, you're already starting in the green.
 Plus, you put parents at ease because you've dissipated the awkwardness created by the unknown.

-- Post signs in the child check-in area that outline your ministry vision, values, and commitment to safety. - Include a handout to new parents that lists your safety protocols like ensuring that every volunteer has passed a background check. - Highlight what the kids will be learning in class so parents know you're experts. - Publish all your kids' ministry info on your website so by the time they visit, they already feel like they know you and your heart for their kids.
+- Post signs in the child check-in area and banners on your website that outline your ministry vision, values, and commitment to safety. - Include a handout or downloadable PDF to new parents that lists your safety protocols - like ensuring that every volunteer has passed a background check. - Highlight what the kids will be learning in class so parents know you're experts. - Publish all your kids' ministry info on your website so by the time they visit, they already feel like they know you and your heart for their kids.